Truck Accident Lawyers in Augusta

 A commercial truck accident can result in catastrophic or fatal injuries and massive property damage.
-If a driver or trucking company’s negligence harmed you, are going to want to contact an attorney as soon as possible.
+If a driver or trucking company’s negligence harmed you, you should contact an attorney as soon as possible.
 When you get a lawyer involved right away, they can preserve crucial evidence that can help demonstrate that a truck driver was at fault for a crash.

-You could find yourself being offered a lump sum settlement by an insurance company, and an agent may something about how accepting the offer will allow you to keep more money for yourself.
-Nothing could be further from the truth as most initial settlement offers are completely lowball amounts that do not cover enormous future expenses, which people must then pay out of their own pockets.
+You could find yourself being offered a lump sum settlement by an insurance company, and an agent may say something about how accepting the offer will allow you to keep more money for yourself.
+Nothing could be further from the truth as most initial settlement offers are completely lowball amounts that do not cover enormous future expenses, which people must pay out of their own pockets.

-You will want to have an attorney negotiating the settlement of your case because they are going to have a far better understanding of what your case is worth.
+You will want to have an attorney negotiating the settlement of your case because they will have a far better understanding of what your case is worth.
 Your lawyer can file a lawsuit if the other side doesn’t offer an acceptable settlement offer.

 Another reason to retain legal counsel concerns liability, as truck accidents frequently involve multiple liable parties.
 Such parties are not likely to declare their negligence, and you may miss out on another avenue for compensation if an attorney does not identify the liable party.